Study Guide for Evidence for Nursing PICO assignment

 In CINAHL, Randomized Controlled Trials can be selected by clicking on "Refine your search results" (on the top left side of your search result screen)> "Show more" (under the date slider) > "Publication Types"

-Where do I find Randomized Controlled Trials in MEDLINE?
+Where do I find Randomized Controlled Trials in MEDLINE or EMBASE?

-In MEDLINE, Randomized Controlled Trials can be selected by clicking on "Additional Limits" (above your research results) > "Publication Types"
+In MEDLINE and EMBASE, Randomized Controlled Trials can be selected by clicking on "Additional Limits" (above your research results) > "Publication Types"

-How do I find Practice Guidelines in Netting The Evidence?
+How do I find Practice Guidelines in Netting The Evidence or the Trip Database?

 Step 5: Attend a Face to Face Session in the Library